heimrichhannot/contao-advanced-dashboard-bundle/README.md

 To set these template variables, you can use the contao [parseTemplate](https://docs.contao.org/dev/reference/hooks/parseTemplate/) hook or the `BeforeParseTwigTemplateEvent` and `BeforeRenderTwigTemplateEvent` events of [Twig Support Bundle](https://github.com/heimrichhannot/contao-twig-support-bundle).
 For the twig support bundle events, the template name is `be_advanced_dashboard`.

-If you use the parseTemplate hook to add your custom content, keep in mind it should habe a priority higher than `-10`!
+If you use the parseTemplate hook to add your custom content, keep in mind it should have a priority higher than `-10`!

 ```php
 /**